Mike Manganello: Honors

 In April 2005, Mike Manganello was honored for his Kentucky Derby win with his handprints set in concrete on the "Gallop to Glory" walk at the main entrance to the historic Galt House Hotel in Louisville, Kentucky.

 He is also honored in the Kentucky Derby Museum in Louisville, Kentucky and was inducted as a Louisville Sports Commission Legend in 2015, Italian American Sports Hall of Fame in November 2017 and the Greater Cleveland Sports Hall of Fame, September 2018.
 Mike Manganello is a lifetime member of the Jockey's Guild.

 Personal life

 Mike Manganello is a supporter of the Permanently Disabled Jockeys Fund and enjoys riding his Harley-Davidson and gardening in his spare time.
 He is currently living in Lexington, Kentucky with his wife Kitty.
+Mike and Kitty recently published his biography titled, The Hartford Hurricane, My Life as a Thoroughbred Jockey which details his road to the Kentucky Derby and full career as a jockey.